 - Information and/or records may be produced in response to a subpoena, warrant, or court order.

 - For cases involving a report, complaint, investigation, informal conduct resolution, or formal conduct resolution under the purview of the Sexual Misconduct and Relationship Violence Policy, the Dean of Students Office will retain a record of the report, complaint, investigation, informal, and/or formal conduct resolution in accordance with the Records procedure in the Sexual Misconduct and Relationship Violence Policy.
-Please refer to Section IX of the Sexual Misconduct and Relationship Violence Policy for more details.
+Please refer to the Records section of the Sexual Misconduct and Title IX Policy for more details.
 Affirmative findings of responsibility in matters resolved through formal conduct resolution are part of a student’s conduct record.
 Such records shall be used in reviewing any further conduct or in developing sanctions and shall remain a part of a student’s conduct record until graduation.

 - Students seeking to transfer to other schools or participation in off-campus study programs may also be requested or required to release their disciplinary records.
 Graduate schools, medical schools, law schools and some governmental agencies may also request disclosure of student disciplinary records.